ntk148v/til/amazon/courses/aws-saa-c03/README.md

   - Based on PostgreSQL, but it's not used for OLTP
   - It's OLAP - online analytical processing (analytics and data warhousing)
   - 10x better performance than other data warehouses, scale to PBs of data
-  - Columnar storage of data (instead of row based) & parallel query engine
+  - Columnar storage of data (instead of row based) and parallel query engine
   - Pay as you go based on the instances provisioned
   - Has a SQL interface for performing the queries
   - Quicksight or Tableau